05 Jul What Does the Bible Say About Low Self-Esteem?

 It’s going to change everything.
 Whenever you change your thinking and replace it with God’s, it will make changes that you will never expect, and will bring you so much joy and freedom.

 Don’t put it off, make sure that you grab the devotional.
-And once you do, make sure to join the Girl of Grace Facebook Group.
+Also make sure to join the free Girl of Grace Facebook Group.
 I hope that you enjoyed this post and I hope it let you see how you can change your thinking to be more like Christ every single day.